MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 > - There are several ways to recover the VMM database file that you create through either of the following backup procedures.
 One way, which requires the VMM management server to be functioning, is to use the **SCVMMRecover.exe** tool, as described in [Backup-SCVMMServer](/previous-versions/system-center/powershell/system-center-2012-r2/jj647705(v=sc.20)) (although **SCVMMRecover.exe** is not a cmdlet).
 Another way, which doesn't require the VMM management server to be functioning, is to restore by using SQL Server tools for restoring and attaching a database file.
 > - To use the following procedures, you must be a member of the Administrator user role.

-Select the required tab for steps to back up the VMM database by using the VMM console or using cmdlets in Windows PowerShell:
+Select the required tab for steps to back up the VMM database by using the VMM console or by using cmdlets in Windows PowerShell:

 # [Back up the VMM database by using the VMM console](#tab/VMMConsole)